SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 When the Chassis elements are already created on the DMA, you can also use the sync option to sync the Application with the DMA.

-## Installation and configuration
+## Configuration

-### Creation

-The AppearTV Manager is a virtual driver, so you do not have to fill in any configuration parameters.
+The AppearTV Manager is a virtual connector, so you do not have to fill in any configuration parameters during element creation.

-VISIO Usage
+## Visual Overview

 ### Devices/Map page

 All DVEs (slot cards) of all the AppearTV Chassis elements in the system are mapped out in categories.
 Those categories are: Input, Decoding, (pre-) Processing, Encoding/Transcoding, (post-) Processing & Mux/Output.

-In each shape you have some additional KPI's such as **Chassis Name**, **Slot Number** and **Number of Ports**.
+In each shape you have some additional KPIs such as **Chassis Name**, **Slot Number** and **Number of Ports**.
 When clicking a DVE shape, the DVE will be opened.

 ### Devices/Rack page